aigamedev/scikit-neuralnetwork/README.rst

 * An example that covers hand-written digit recognition from the MNIST dataset.
 * Better error checking for the layer specifications, useful messages otherwise.
+* Support for automatically using the GPU, with manually specified CPU fallback.
+* Use pylearn2's monitoring code to stop training upon detecting convergence.

 .. |Build Status| image:: https://travis-ci.org/aigamedev/scikit-neuralnetwork.svg?branch=master